Game of Thrones Pirates Being Monitored By HBO, Warnings On The Way

 Re: Meanwhile...
 (Score:2)

 I refer you to The Oatmeal.
-(Score:2, Funny)
+(Score:3, Informative)

 http://theoatmeal.com/comics/game_of_thrones